Last updated May 30, 2021

 The process is inexpensive, a notebook, and a pen and you are ready for deep soul writing.

-All this deep soul writing leads to take action and change for the better.
+All this deep soul writing leads to taking action and change for the better.

 Another book written by Janet Conner is The Lotus and The Lily.

 Writer: Janet Conner

-Writing down your soul: how to activate and listen to extraordinary voice within
+Writing down your soul: how to activate and listen to the extraordinary voice within